savelyev-an/teleport/rfd/0079-oidc-joining.md

 - OIDC: OpenID Connect.
 A federated authentication protocol built on top of OAuth 2.0.
 - OP: OpenID Provider.
 - Issuer: an OP that has issued a specific token.
+- Workload Identity: an identity corresponding to a running workload, such as a container or VM.
+This is in contrast to the more well-known use of OAuth in identifying users.
+A workload identity token is often made available to a workload running on a platform via a metadata server or an environment variable.

 ## What